TimS-ml/CPython-internals-Note/README.md

   - BINARY_ADD becomes 2 bytes in python 3
 - `len(c.co_code)` = 28, the python executable should be 28 bytes
 - Take a look in side each byte in `c.co_code` list, this should looks familar:
+- You can find a pre-compiled file end in `.pyc`

 ```python
 [